Davos: Green transition is '$50-trillion investment opportunity' | DW | 28.01.2021

 Financing the global shift away from fossil fuels could earn investors trillions, according to discussions at the World Economic Forum.
 But there's not enough data to get the money where it's needed.

-With the right data, private investment could fund the global energy transition, business leaders say
+With the right data, private investment could fund the global energy transition, business leaders have said

 The investment opportunity presented by the transition to a green global economy has been a key topic on the agenda at the 2021 World Economic Forum.